-Today, registration opens for the 2020 Project Threadways Symposium on April 16 – 18 at The Factory.
-Picking up where the 2019 symposium left off, the theme of this year’s symposium—“Textiles Across Time and Place: Examining a complicated past to create a more sustainable future”—places the story of textiles in our community in to a broader context by providing an overview of the timeline of textile history in the United States from the indigenous people who inhabited this area and the fibers they grew through the cotton economy of the antebellum south leading up to the Reconstruction era, sharecropping, and tenant farming.
+Registration is open for the 2021 Project Threadways Symposium on April 15 – 17 at The Factory.
+Picking up where the 2019 symposium left off, the theme of the symposium—“Textiles Across Time and Place: Examining a complicated past to create a more sustainable future”—places the story of textiles in our community in to a broader context by providing an overview of the timeline of textile history in the United States from the indigenous people who inhabited this area and the fibers they grew through the cotton economy of the antebellum south leading up to the Reconstruction era, sharecropping, and tenant farming.
 It also maps out the geography from the northeast corridor down through our region, highlighting the once-thriving textile cities and towns.

 Symposium speakers will focus on the geography of textiles, material culture, sustainable fashion, and clothing of the enslaved.
 The list of speakers includes Carrie Barske-Crawford, Jessamyn Hatcher and Thuy Lihn Tu, Dana Thomas, Katie Randall, Kate Knowles, and Julius Tillery.
 (More on each of them soon.)

-The three-day event will include tours of the area, a Friends of the Café Dinner with chef Whitney Otawka, a special lunch with Lisa Donovan, Angie Mosier, Cheetie Kumar, Judith Winfrey, and Anna Marshall, engaging lectures and talks, workshops, (more) good food, and conversation.
+The event will include tours of the area, a special lunch with Lisa Donovan, Angie Mosier, Cheetie Kumar, Judith Winfrey, and Anna Marshall, engaging lectures and talks, workshops, (more) good food, and conversation.
 This year a variety of ticket tiers are available: all-access, Friday access, and Saturday access.

 Give to Project Threadways here to further support our cause.